davedoesdemos/DataPlatformBackupDR/Index.md

 ## <a name="IntroductionBackupAndRestore"></a>Backup and Restore
 Backup involves creating recovery points which can be used to restore data to a previous version should anything go wrong.
 Backup does not require data to be copied elsewhere or taken off site, but this is often done.
 Where data is copied to a secondary location, this is considered a disaster recovery solution for the backup system, not part of the backup system itself.
 Cloud platform backup and recovery is often a big change to traditional off-site tape backup.
 Firstly, we need to be clear of the purposes of the backup.
 The traditional tape solution was used for everything since it was the only avenue to any recovery.
 As such it included recovering data, recovering systems, and recovering during a DR scenario.
-In the cloud the connected nature of the platform, and the on-demand provisioning change this viewpoint.
+In the cloud, the connected nature of the platform and the on-demand provisioning change this viewpoint.
 Since we are now able to provision on demand it is generally preferable to store the deployment configuration rather than a full system image.
 Since we have multiple, well connected regions it is preferable to have a cold, warm, or hot standby site rather than recover from scratch in a disaster.
 As such, backup may be seen as primarily a way to recover data following corruption or accidental modification.
 Scenarios to consider for backup are:
 * Accidental data modification
 * Data corruption
 * Accidental configuration change